laszloekovacs/linux-ricer/README.md

 / create a sensible .xinitrc

+- gcc and cmake
+- x dev libraries like opengl opencl

 - apt update
 - apt upgrade
 -custom Xresources (needs to be loaded in xinitrc, dont use &